22 Best Ways to Prevent Slugs and Snails in the Garden

 How to Prevent Slugs and Snails in the Garden

-1. Wet Soil
+1. Wet and Moist Soil

 Slugs and snails are slimy creatures attracted to damp and wet soil.
 Your garden is likely to be infested with slugs if you overwater the soil or if it gets low sunlight.

-2. Nutrient-Rich Soil and Leafy Plants
+2. Nutrient-rich Soil and Leafy Plants

 Slugs loiter around in search of food and settle near veggies and flowers.
 They feed on plants like lettuce, basil, hostas, and marigold.